 A Crash Course in Civic Engagement for Class V

-For several weeks each spring, Class V students convene—led by Mr. Thomsen and Mr. Heaton of the history department, and Headmaster Brennan—for a series of lessons in what it means to be responsible, engaged, informed citizens of the United States.
-This Civics mini-course, conceived of by Mr. Brennan, has been a hallmark of the Class V program since 2011.
-It provides students early in their RL tenure with a lesson on the inner workings of the United States government, their own civil rights and responsibilities, and the many forms service to country and commonwealth can take.
+For four concentrated weeks each spring, Class V students convene every C Block for a rich lesson in what it means to be a responsible, engaged, informed citizen of the United States.
+This Civics mini-course, conceived of by Headmaster Kerry Brennan, has been a hallmark of the Class V program since 2011.
+Through it, students learn early in their R.L. tenure how their government works, what their civil rights and responsibilities are, and what service to country and commonwealth can look like.

 History Department Chair Stewart Thomsen kicks off the course with an Introduction to Civics—what the term means, and what the boys can expect in the coming weeks.
 On day two, Mr. Brennan walks the boys through the American election process, digging deeply into the federal branches of government and how the individuals in those seats come to arrive there.
 He offers the history and current state of the electoral college; the difference between primaries and caucuses; the steps toward running for our nation’s highest office; and the voter turnout percentages during recent presidential elections.